felicabrera/calorflow/README.md

 - Models are saved into `models/` as `fcc_pci_xgboost.joblib` etc.
 - Training checkpoints `/checkpoints/<process>_results.json` contain the train results.

-## Notes

-- The training code is a simplified, API-friendly subset of the notebook pipeline.
-It includes essential preprocessing, baseline ensemble training, and model saving.
-- For the full dataset, longer training with Optuna and AutoGluon is recommended — the API supports `n_trials` parameter but the server defaults to a very conservative number (20) to keep responsive in an API environment.
-For the full dataset, longer training with Optuna and AutoGluon is recommended — the API supports `n_trials` parameter but the server defaults to a very conservative number (20) to keep responsive in an API environment.
-Adjust using the UI or call `/api/train` with `n_trials`.

 ## Docker Compose (all services)

 This repository includes a `docker-compose.yml` which creates the following services: